dl8aau/wtkst/README.md

       `    <value>www.on4kst.org</value>`<br>
       `</setting>`<br></code>

-I'm going to release a new version this afternoon.
+Alternatively, you can use the new version https://github.com/dl8aau/wtkst/releases/tag/v3.2.1.7.

 # wtKST